vix-4800/syntra/README.md

 # Detect typos in your project
 vendor/bin/syntra analyze:find-typos /path/to/project
+# Requires `aspell` to be installed and accessible in your PATH

 # Fix code style with dry-run (preview changes)
 vendor/bin/syntra refactor:cs-fixer --dry-run